ABeatrizSC/user-system/README.md

 }
  ```

-`401 Unhautorized`: Appears when the password is incorretly
+`401 Unauthorized`: Appears when the password is incorretly.

 ### User Password Update
 * Endpoint: /api/users/update-password